fedimint/fedimint/docs/dev-env.md

 ## MacOS

-If you're installing on macOS, refer to the [macOS Guide](./macos.md) instead of this file.
+If you encounter problems with Nix on MacOS, refer to the [macOS Guide](./macos.md).

 ## Set up Nix